 We begin by presenting a general framework for a hierarchical DHT.
-Although we focus on a two-tier hierarchy, the framework can be extended to a general tier hierarchy.
+Although we focus on a two-tier hierarchy, the framework can be extended to a general tier hierarchy in a straightforward manner.

 Let P denote the set of peers participating in the system.
 Each peer has a node id.
-Each peer also has an IP address (dynamic or not).
+Each peer also has an IP address, which may change whenever it re-connects to the system.
 The peers are interconnected through a network of links and switching equipment (routers, bridges, etc.) The peers send lookup query messages to each other using a hierarchical overlay network, as described below.

-The peers are organized into groups (see group management in Section 3.3).
+The peers are organized into groups.
+We will discuss how groups are created and managed and how peers are assigned to groups in Section 3.3.
 The groups may or may not be such that the peers in the same group are topologically close to each other, depending on the application needs.
 Each group has a unique group id.
 Let I be the number of groups, G_i the peers in group i, and g_i the id for group i.